the-magento-house/react-dynamic-props-Banhawy/README.md

 # React Challenge #2
 ## Manipulating Component CSS

-In this challenge you will learn how to dynamically change the styles of a page.
+In this challenge you will learn how to dynamically pass and use props from parent component to a child component.

 ## The Challenge
 There is a form on the left side of page with first name and last name input fields.